Periodontal disease: Prognosis

-If people have 7-mm or deeper pockets around their teeth, then they would likely risk eventual tooth loss over the years.
+If people have 7-mm or deeper pockets around their teeth, as measured by a periodontal probe, then they would likely risk eventual tooth loss over the years.
 If this periodontal condition is not identified and people remain unaware of the progressive nature of the disease, then years later, they may be surprised that some teeth will gradually become loose and may need to be extracted, sometimes due to a severe infection or even pain.

 According to the Sri Lankan tea laborer study, in the absence of any oral hygiene activity, approximately 10% will experience severe periodontal disease with rapid loss of attachment (>2 mm/year).
-About 80% will experience moderate loss (1–2 mm/year) and the remaining 10% will not experience any loss.
+About 80% will experience moderate loss (1–2 mm/year), and the remaining 10% will not experience any loss.

 Epidemiology

 Periodontitis is very common, and is widely regarded as the second most common dental disease worldwide, after dental decay, and in the United States has a prevalence of 30–50% of the population, but only about 10% have severe forms.

 Chronic periodontitis affects about 750 million people or about 10.8% of the world population as of 2010.

 Like other conditions intimately related to access to hygiene and basic medical monitoring and care, periodontitis tends to be more common in economically disadvantaged populations or regions.
 Its occurrence decreases with a higher standard of living.
-In Israeli populations, individuals of Yemenite, North-African, South Asian, or Mediterranean origin have higher prevalence of periodontal disease than individuals from European descent.
+In Israeli populations, individuals of Yemenite, North-African, South Asian, or Mediterranean origin have a higher prevalence of periodontal disease than individuals of European descent.
 Periodontitis is frequently reported to be socially patterned, i.e. people from the lower end of the socioeconomic scale are affected more often than people from the upper end of the socioeconomic scale.

 History

 An ancient hominid from 3 million years ago had gum disease.
 Records from China and the Middle East, along with archaeological studies, show that mankind has had periodontal disease for at least many thousands of years.
-In Europe and the Middle East archaeological research looking at ancient plaque DNA, shows that in the ancient hunter-gatherer lifestyle there was less gum disease, but that it became more common when more cereals were eaten.
+In Europe and the Middle East, archaeological research looking at ancient plaque DNA shows that in the ancient hunter-gatherer lifestyle, there was less gum disease, but that it became more common when more cereals were eaten.
 The Otzi Iceman was shown to have had severe gum disease.
 Furthermore, research has shown that in the Roman era in the UK, there was less periodontal disease than in modern times.
 The researchers suggest that smoking may be a key to this.